 Many people experiment with alcohol and other drugs during adolescence.
 With support and education, the likelihood of drug and alcohol-related emergencies and recurring mental health problems in the future can be greatly reduced.

-Red Cross works to provide youth support through the very important period of rapid change in their lives.
+Red Cross works to provide youth support services through the very important period of rapid change in their lives.

 Youths and teens inspire many of our programs, which are designed to inform, educate, support and promote the health, wellbeing and safety of young Australians.